Shreyas2511/crypto-time-series-analysis/README.md

 ## 📊 Project Overview

 This project focuses on analyzing Bitcoin price trends and predicting future prices using Time Series Forecasting techniques.
-It covers the complete data pipeline from data preprocessing to visualization and forecasting.
+It covers the complete pipeline from data cleaning to visualization and forecasting using ARIMA and Prophet models.

 ---

 ## 🎯 Objectives

 * Analyze historical Bitcoin price data
-* Understand trends, patterns, and volatility
+* Understand trends and volatility
-* Build forecasting models to predict future prices
+* Build forecasting models
-* Create an interactive dashboard for visualization
+* Create an interactive dashboard

 ---